 American Occupational Therapy Association

-OccupationalTherapy.com is an approved CE provider #7659 by the American Occupational Therapy Association (AOTA).
-This course is offered for 0.2 CEUs (Intermediate level, Category 1: Domain of OT - Client Factors Area).
+OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
+This distance learning - independent course is offered at 0.2 CEUs (Intermediate level, Category 1: Domain of OT - Client Factors Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 OccupationalTherapy.com is an approved provider for CE Broker, provider #50-14558.
 This course is offered for 2.0 hours, Home Study, General (FL), Patient Related (AL), General Continuing Education (GA), Direct client/patient services in occupational therapy (SC) category/categories.
 If you are an OT/OTA in Alabama, Florida, Georgia, or South Carolina, CE Broker may be of interest to you.